 Students who are on probation should work with their graduate coordinator to develop a written success plan that clearly states the outcome required to remedy the academic difficulty, signed by both the student and the program coordinator.
+This written success plan should be submitted to the Graduate College within one month after the start of classes the following semester.

-This written success After a semester on probation, a decision will be made jointly by the program and the Graduate College to determine whether to: (a) reinstate good standing; (b) continue the probation with an updated written success plan; or (c) dismiss the student from the graduate program.
+After a semester on probation, a decision will be made jointly by the program and the Graduate College to determine whether to: (a) reinstate good standing; (b) continue the probation with an updated written success plan; or (c) dismiss the student from the graduate program.